-In October 2014, we announced that Semina Industria e Comercio Ltda ("Semina"), our distributor in Brazil, has been awarded an exclusive contract under a public tender.
-The contract is valid through August 20, 2015, and the Brazil Ministry of Health may place orders against this tender in its discretion.
-Through the date of this report, the Company has received orders for 25 million units in fulfillment of the tender, of which over 5 million units were shipped during the three months ended December 31, 2014.
+In October 2014, the Company announced that Semina Indústria e Comércio Ltda (Semina) was awarded an exclusive contract under a public tender.
+The contract was valid through August 20, 2015, allowing the Brazil Ministry of Health to place orders against this tender at its discretion.
+Through the end of the contract, the Company received orders for 40 million units in fulfillment of the tender, 37 million of which were shipped prior to December 31, 2015.